Human Rights

 Good Labour Practice (Labour Rights and Equality)

-In 2024, 75% of Thai Oil PCL’s employees were members of the Thai Oil Refinery Workers’ Union.
-Based on the assessment processes of all business activities, there were zero protests, strikes, and labor conflicts.
+In 2025, 74% of Thaioil’s employees were members of the Thai Oil Refinery Workers’ Union.
+Based on the assessment processes of all business activities, there were zero protests, strikes, and labor conflicts over the past 60 years.

 Global Health Issues Prevention and Control Program: Thaioil Group has a program for employees who travel abroad for work, especially to areas with a high risk of communicable diseases.
 This program ensures the health of employees who travel to international or high-risk areas (e.g., zones with malaria or yellow fever).
 It includes mandated health checks, providing information about specific regional health risks, and requiring vaccinations before travel.